sybila/biodivine-sketchbook/README.md

 The following instructions desribe the local installation of the application and relevant frameworks.
 We recommend using the pre-built binaries described in the previous section.

+For a summary of all technologies and detailed project structure, see `ARCHITECTURE.md`.

 ### Installation of dependencies

 First, make sure you have Rust and NPM installed.
 For Rust, we recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started).
 For instructions on NPM and Node installation, feel free to check [their website](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).